ManthanKeim/ssvm-nodejs-starter/README.md

 # My Function

-the function "dbtp" takes two parameters x1->distance and y1->time, it returns the value of speed in floating point.
+The function "dbtp" takes two parameters x1->distance and y1->time, it returns the value of speed in floating point.

 # Getting started